SleepyStaarr/SleepyStaarr/README.md

 🛦 i play ponytown only because of **one friend!!** if you want to interact then get to me thru dc or while im online!!

-^ but keep in mind i don't like interacting with most pt people, 99% of the time they're weirdos or it just doesnt work
+^ but keep in mind i don't like interacting with most pt people, 99% of the time they're weirdos or ___it just doesn't work___ (i struggle with that, i can't keep some friendships because their personality doesn't match the one im looking for and etc etc, many reasons)

 🛦 I LOVE AVIATION AND GASK MASKS AND UHH INVINCIBLE